ryanzesch/GraphicsFinalProject/readme.txt

 Final Project - 3D Slay the Spire

 To build, make a build directory, run 'cmake ..' in that directory, make, and run with ./3DSlayTheSpire.
 This project requires the freetype library to be installed, along with openGL, GLM, and GLSL.
+The cmake file may need to be updated to include the freetype library if you are not compiling on Linux.

 Controls:
     W/S         - Dolly camera